FAQ

 Q: How can I increase my range?

 A: Many of the most common vocal problems are caused by a faulty technique, especially noticeable when the singer forces the higher tones.
 You will never be able to expand your range to its maximum potential until you are using only the muscles that are necessary, and keep the others out of the way.
 For most singers, this means retraining muscles in the throat, tongue, and jaw areas.
 It takes careful work with a teacher to sort this out.
-Fortunately, range problems usually show quick improvement once certain wrong tensions are released.
+Fortunately, range problems usually show quick improvement once certain wrong tensions are released, and needed muscles are strengthened.

 Q: What is this “mix” I’ve heard about?